glpan-lab/glpan-lab/README.md

 - 👋 Hi, I’m @glpan-lab
-- 👀 I’m interested in audio signal processing machine learning and financial.
+- 👀 I’m interested in audio signal processing.
-- 🌱 I’m currently learning audio super resolution or bandwidth extension.
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...